CHAOZHAO-1/HUSTgearbox-dataset/README.md

 The sampling frequency is set to 25.6 kHz.

-As shown in Fig. 5, a total of 262144 data points (i.e. 10.2s) are recorded for each sampling.
+A total of 262144 data points (i.e. 10.2s) are recorded for each sampling.